The Top 25 Films of 2025

 ocean waves, bob. ocean waves.

 But I have watched some of the hyperbole about the film from the roadside, both positive and negative.
 It’s this same puritanical desire to have every work that is Genuine and About Something to be itself Pure and All-Good, and either defend the film from any criticism or diminish its very praiseworthy elements.
 I have a harder time begrudging this for One Battle After Another, which I consider a great and also enriching film, as compared to some objects of hyperbole from the past couple years.
-Still, this hyperbole helps no one – it, in fact,
+Still, this hyperbole helps no one – it, in fact, obscures what the film is doing.

 I hate to drag a specific film, but Brady Corbet’s The Brutalist got halfway there before derailing itself, and it merited this same sort of hyperbole and mission-like theater attendance.
 Sam Bodrojan’s “Don’t You Want Some Good Fucking Food?: On The Brutalist” actually dislikes the film more than I do, but is instructive for how it collapses in on itself, especially in the back half.
 I laugh reading her describe the way the film hides from looking at architecture despite its subject, focused more on the creative process and the compromises of its characters than the beauty of what they make.
 I cherish the way she deconstructs the film’s non-statement on Israel, summoned in the second act and film’s finale but ultimately not coherent.
 But The Brutalist is a film I like more for having read Bodrojan’s words on the subject, not less.
 It got me to engage with the film’s themes and details in a way that I received in the theater but hadn’t fully interpreted – that processing with someone else’s ideas is one of art’s magic tricks.